RPI-WCL/pilots/README.md

   - Enhancement of the `modes` section to support general boolean expressions.
   - Scoped naming for output variables using the `namespace` command line option (e.g., output variable `x`   from a child program with `--namespace A` option can be referred to as `A.x` in the parent program).
     Example is available [here](./examples/multi_redundancy/aoaspeedcheck3/run_speedcheck).
-  - Reserved `mode` variable to store the estimated mode.
+* Reserved `mode` variable to store the estimated mode.
 * Introduction of `constants` section to declare constant values.
-* Support for x^n expression to denote the n-th power of x.
+* Support for `x^n` expression to denote the n-th power of x.

 In version 0.5, there are some new features to the PILOTS runtime system and its utilities:
-* Arguments to PILOTS programs are handled by argparse4j.
+* Arguments to PILOTS programs are now handled by argparse4j.
-* Log messages are managed by Java Logging APIs.
+* Log messaging with Java Logging APIs.
 Logging levels are configurable through [`logging.properties`](logging.properties).
-* ['MultiChartsServer`](./pilots/util/MultiChartsServer.java) to show multiple plots in one window.
+* [`MultiChartsServer`](./pilots/util/MultiChartsServer.java) to show multiple plots in one window.
 Settings for multiple plots can be configured through a single yaml file ([example yaml file](./examples/airfrancesim/charts_conf.yaml)).
 Due to this functionality, JFreeChart and JCommon must be updated to v1.0.19 and v1.0.23 respectively.

 *Note: The following commands shown for the command line are assumed to be implemented in the bash shell*